kornelski/cavif-rs/README.md

 ## Compatibility

-* Chrome 85 desktop,
+* Chrome 85+ desktop,
 * Chrome on Android 12,
 * Firefox 91.
+Currently Firefox 92 is not supported.

 ## Running